oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/business-services/create-flow/business-services-integration.md

     The following diagram shows the runtime interaction between the systems involved in this use case:
     ![Create Invoice Architecture](images/create-invoice-architecture.png)

+### Components and Flow Description

+The diagram illustrates a high-level overview of an integration process between a **REST Interface**, **Oracle Integration**, and **ERP Cloud** with a focus on business services in the ERP Cloud application.

+1. **REST Interface**:
+     - Using REST Interface to trigger the integration flow via OIC Test console and you will be providing the Invoice Payload given to you as part of the test task.

+2. **Oracle Integration**:
+     - Oracle Integration picks up the invoice and validates the business unit, verifies Supplier exists in the ERP Cloud application or not and also searches for Supplier Site

+3. **ERP Cloud**:
+     - The process ends with a **ERP Cloud** by creating an invoice into the ERP Cloud application.

 Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

-* Understand how to use ERP Cloud Adapter Connection as invoke role
+- Understand how to use ERP Cloud Adapter Connection as invoke role
-* Invoke ERP Cloud REST Services for Validation/Enrichment
+- Invoke ERP Cloud REST Services for Validation/Enrichment
-* Use Global Variables and Data Stitch to store intermediary results
+- Use Global Variables and Data Stitch to store intermediary results
-* Configure Custom Fault Response to the Client
+- Configure Custom Fault Response to the Client

 ### Prerequisites

 This lab assumes you have:

-* All previous labs successfully completed.
+- All previous labs successfully completed.

 ## Task 1: Create the Invoice Validation Integration